 7. Horror game tension

-Best for: Psychological / puzzle horror
+Best for: psychological and puzzle horror

 Horror game tension, 60 BPM, F minor, dissonant strings, low piano notes, distant whisper sounds, slow eerie build, psychological horror atmosphere, no vocals